MartyDisco/adon-mailer/README.md

 }
 ```

+This function also accept an optional `to` property to receive contact emails on a different email address

 ## Behaviors

 You can provide your own Pug templates in the config object to the class `constructor`.
 The following properties will be passed and available in it (you can copy the default one in `src/user.pug` as starter) :